‘This place is in my DNA’ – Mary’s Story

-This month, our Calder Story comes from Mary White, a local resident who has grown up and raised her own family in this park and now, as a group member and volunteer, finds herself part of The Reader family at Calderstones.
+This Calder Story comes from Mary White, a local resident of our Calderstones Park HQ who has grown up and raised her own family in this park and now, as a group member and volunteer, finds herself part of The Reader family at Calderstones.

 I was raised in the '60s and '70s and have lived near Calderstones Park all of my life – it’s in my DNA!